 Using a Rain Gauge to Measure Sprinkler Output

 The rain gauge is also a great tool to manage your irrigation.
-One to 2 inches of water per week is recommended for most lawns and gardens.
+1 to 2 inches (2.5-5 cm.) of water per week is recommended for most lawns and gardens.
 To use the rain gauge to measure the output of your sprinkler system, be sure it is in the path of the area being watered.

 After the sprinkler system has run for at least 30 minutes, measure the depth of water and multiply by two to figure the output of water over the course of an hour.
 Through trial and error, the next time you irrigate, the flow rate (gallon per minute) can be “reduced to ½ over 30 minutes.
 If the flow rate isn’t contributing to runoff, then reduce the running time to 20 minutes and re-measure to see if you are now at ½.”

 The only certain way to know how much precipitation is affecting the garden, and hence manage our precious water reserves, is to use a garden rain gauge.
 Keeping track of rainfall amounts is a great way to cut costs and conserve water in the landscape.